natalieagus/50002/docs/Software/k_stackandprocedures.md

 int result_2 = fact(9) -- (second call)
 ```

-The function `fact` is called twice, so we have two callers.
+The function `fact` is called twice, so we have **two** callers.
 We can hand assemble the first caller following the caller procedure above.

-### Firstly, allocate some memory space for caller variables and instructions.
+#### **Firstly**, Allocate some memory space for caller variables and instructions

-To allocate memory space for variables, we can either:
+To allocate memory space for **global variables**, we can either:
-* Write them after all the instructions
+* Write them below all of the instructions
+* Write them above of all the instructions, but since `PC` starts at `0`, we can't execute "variables".
+We need the first instruction to `BRANCH` to the address of the first line of instruction.
 * Use the `.` operator to load them at the desired memory location, e.g: `0x01B0`
 	* Define labels and its values
 	* Then, redirect the instruction back at address `0` using the `.` operator again

 To allocate memory space for instructions (i.e: make `SP` point to some unused memory location), we can use `ALLOCATE`.
+The example below shows how we can use the `.` operator to declare certain memory locations to hold the values for these **global variables**: `result_1, result_2`.

 ```nasm
 .include beta.uasm